HannahMidd/WorkDayScheduler/README.md

 ## Description

-The Coding Quiz game can be accessed at the following URL: https://hannahmidd.github.io/CodingQuiz/
+The Work Day Scheduler can be accessed at the following URL: https://hannahmidd.github.io/WorkDayScheduler/

-This coding quiz will allow a users to test their coding knowledge by working through a set of coding questions.
-Users will have 90 deconds to complete the quiz... but be careful, wrong answers deduct 15 seconds from the clock!
+This work day scheduler will allow a users to to save events for each hour of the day.
+Users will be able to view events that are past, present and future to stay on track for the day.
+Follow the usage instructions below to learn more.